WWII pilot's remains return home after 7 decades

 Aug.
 10, 2018

 BEATRICE, Neb.
-(AP) — The remains of a World War II pilot were finally buried with full military honors in his home state of Nebraska after 73 years in foreign soil.
+(AP) — The remains of a World War II pilot have finally been buried with full military honors in his home state of Nebraska after 73 years in foreign soil.

-Flight Officer Richard Lane died in combat in 1944.
-His family believed his remains were buried in a cemetery in the southeast Nebraska town of Filley, and they visited his grave on Memorial Day for seven decades.
-But the remains buried under Lane's tombstone were recently discovered to be those of another man.
+Flight Officer Richard Lane died in combat in 1944. light Officer Richard Lane died in combat in 1944.
+His family believed his remains were buried in a cemetery in the southeast Nebraska town of Filley, and they visited his grave each Memorial Day.

-The Army had mistakenly sent the wrong remains to Nebraska.
-Lane had been buried in a military cemetery in Belgium in a grave marked "Unknown."
+The Army had sent the wrong remains to Nebraska.
+Lane had actually been buried in a military cemetery in Belgium.

-Lane's family didn't learn of the mistake until a family in Idaho discovered the two soldiers' remains were switched.
+Lane's family didn't learn of the mistake until a family in Idaho discovered the two soldiers' bodies were switched.

-The Lane family held another funeral Thursday in Beatrice, nearly 70 years after the first one.
-Lane's sister, his nephew and a large group of American Legion Riders welcomed his body to its final resting place.
+The Lane family held another funeral Thursday in Beatrice, welcoming him to his final resting place.